alfredcs/Integrating-Docker-with-OpenStack-With-OpenContrai-For-SDNl/README.md

 Since Havana, Glance supports docker image format.
 Docker images can be imported into Glance just like VM images.

-    In /etc/glance/glance.conf, update cpntainer_formats by adding docker as one of the dipport formats.
+    In /etc/glance/glance.conf, update cpntainer_formats by adding docker as one of the supported formats.

     [image_format]
     container_formats=ami,ari,aki,bare,ovf,ova,docker